shanewoods/shanewoods/README.md

 # 👋 🌎 Greetings earthlings!
 My name is Shane Woods.

-I am software engineer currently living in the US 🇺🇸  I’m currently learning Front end (html, css, JavaScript) and some java ☕.
+I am software engineer currently living in the US 🇺🇸  I’m currently learning Front end (html, css, JavaScript) and Java ☕.

 I was the kid who took apart his toys to add parts to other toys to make them better.
 I always enjoy breaking things down to see how they work and rebuilding them.
 Naturally, I enjoy solving problems and as technology involves I work to stay current.